Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 In plasma and electrolytes, the strength $S_0$ also appears in the definition of the Bjerrum and Debye lengths~\cite{Israelachvili2015}.
-The `Bjerrum length' follows Eq.~\ref{SE} with $S=S_0/\epsilon_r$, which takes into account the dimensionless relative dielectric constant $\epsilon_r$, and $E=k_B \Theta$.
+The `Bjerrum length' follows Eq.~\ref{SE} with $S=S_0/\epsilon_r$, which takes into account the dimensionless relative dielectric constant $\epsilon_r$, and $E=k_B \Theta$. \Maf{This length provides the scale at which the electrostatic and thermal effects are of comparable influence.
+It arises in the context of electrolytes and colloidal dispersions~\cite{Israelachvili2015,Muthukumar2023}}.
 For water at room temperature, $\epsilon_r\simeq 80$ and the Bjerrum length is around 0.7~nm.
-The different assumptions leading from $S/E$ to the Bohr or Bjerrum lengths are summarized here:
+The different assumptions leading from $S/E$ to the Bohr or Bjerrum lengths are summarized here: \Maf{

-The `Debye length' also involves $S_0$ in the definition of a stiffness as a \textit{density of strength} $\Gamma=S_0/r^3$, which is then combined with the thermal energy using Eq.~\ref{EGam}.
+} \Maf{In the context of plasmas and electrolytes the `Debye length' also involves a strength $S_0$.
+The Debye length characterizes the screening of electrostatic interactions between two charges in the presence of other charges.
+In colloidal dispersions, as the Debye length depends on ion concentration, it is a property of the solution, unlike the Bjerrum length which depends on the solvent and its dielectric constant~\cite{Muthukumar2023}}.
+In this context one can define an effective stiffness as a \textit{density of strength}, $\Gamma=S_0/r^3$, which is then combined with the thermal energy using Eq.~\ref{EGam}.
 Here, the distance $r$ is the mean distance between electrons and $1/r^3$ is the electron number density, so $\Gamma$ can be understood as a charge density expressed in units of mass, length and time.
 The Debye length can vary widely, from atomic scale in the solar core to thousands of kilometers in the intergalactic medium.
-In electrolyte media, encountered in soft matter and within cells, the strength is built from the number density of ions, whereas in semiconductors, the number density of dopants makes the relevant contribution~\cite{Clemmow2018,Robinson2012}.
+In electrolyte media, encountered in soft matter and within cells, the strength is built from the number density of ions, whereas in semiconductors, the number density of dopants makes the relevant contribution~\cite{Robinson2012,Clemmow2018}.